IDRS MIDSOUTH REGIONAL CHAPTER

 • Judges will be evaluating on performers' expression, technical accuracy, intonation, tone, and stylistic correctness.
 Judges' comments will be available to competitors after the competition.

 • Late applications will not be considered.
-The application deadline is March 1, 2025.
-Finalists will be notified of their invitation to compete live at the Midsouth Symposium in Baton Rouge, LA no later than March 15, 2025.
-Finalists will have registration fees waived for the 2025 Midsouth Symposium.
+The application deadline is March 1, 2026.
+Finalists will be notified of their invitation to compete live at the Midsouth Symposium in Edmond, Oklahoma no later than March 15, 2026.
+Finalists will have registration fees waived for the 2026 Midsouth Symposium.

 • Winners will be awarded the following prizes, either in cash or gift certificate to a double reed business: